elcodedocle/recsys-p2-test/README.md

 <dependency>
 ```

 The test runs for both unweighted and weighted profiles.
-Provided CBFMain and Weighted classes and Weighted flag parameter annotation add support for profile typè selection using first command line argument, as long as you inyect profile type on TFDIFItemScorer constructor like this:
+Provided `CBFMain` and `Weighted` classes and `WeightedFlag` parameter annotation add support for profile type selection using the first command line argument (Values `weighted` or `unweighted`), as long as you properly inyect the configuration parameter on `TFDIFItemScorer`'s constructor like this:
 ```java
 private final Boolean weighted;